- Jorge Luis Borges was a writer and librarian born in Argentina in 1899.

 Despite — indeed, because of — this glut of information, all books are totally useless to the reader, leaving the librarians in a state of suicidal despair.
 However, Borges speculates on the existence of the Crimson Hexagon, containing a book that contains the log of all the other books; the librarian who reads it is akin to God.

-Now, it seems we have already the device, which can create the Universal Library, and this the computer.
-We still have not provided this device the tools (intellect in the form of software, and some hardware resources) needed for the creation of this library, but some time or another, this will happen.
+Now, it seems we have already the device, which can create the Universal Library, and this is the computer.
+We still have not provided this device with the tools (intellect in the form of software, and some hardware resources) needed for the creation of this library, but sometime or another, this will happen.

 - People: Linus Torvalds – Complete Biography, History, and Inventions